graphcore/ogb-lsc-pcqm4mv2/README.md

 | GPS++ | 44M |  16 | ~0.044 | ~0.077 | GPS_PCQ_16gps_44M.yaml | [gps++ ckpt1](https://graphcore-ogblsc-pcqm4mv2.s3.us-west-1.amazonaws.com/GPS_PCQ_16gps_44M.tar.gz) |
 | GPS++ trained on valid split | 44M |  16 | ~0.044 | NA | GPS_PCQ_16gps_44M.yaml | [gps++ ckpt2](https://graphcore-ogblsc-pcqm4mv2.s3.us-west-1.amazonaws.com/GPS_PCQ_16gps_44M_inc_valid.tar.gz) |

-## Our submission to OGB-LSC PCQM4Mv2

-For the OGB-LSC PCQM4Mv2 challenge submission we trained an ensemble of the GPS++ (44M) model with six adjustments to the hyperparameters to form seven different model configurations.

-Additionally, we trained the models on the training and validation data.
-The directory pcqm4mv2-cross_val_splits contains such split options and they can be used by modifying the flag `--split_mode`.

-In total 112 models were ensembled and achieved an MAE of 0.0719 on the test-challenge set.

 ## Logging and visualisation in Weights & Biases